AlexsLemonade/reproducible-research/docs/setup_instructions/mac_installation_instructions.md

 ## GitKraken

-We will use the GUI (graphical user interface) called `GitKraken` to work with `git` in this workshop.
+We will use the GUI (graphical user interface) called `GitKraken` to work with Git in this workshop.
 This GUI can be installed from <https://www.gitkraken.com>, where you can click "Download GitKraken Client Free" (_do not pay!!_):

 <img src="screenshots/mac/gitkraken_mac_1.png" alt="GitKraken Landing Page" width="500">